AnkitPathak1/c-language/README.md

     cout<<'2'; // Character 2 is printer
 }

-//This program is for int,char
+//This program is for int,char//

 #include<iostream>
 using namespace std;